Fattoresaimon/I2CEncoderV2.1/Python Raspberry Library/README.md

 ##### writeDoublePushPeriod(dperiod)

 This method is used for setting the window period  **DPPERIOD** of the double push of the rotary encoder switch.
 It the value is 0 the double push option is disabled.
-The I2C encoder V2 will multiplie this value x10.
+The I2C encoder V2 will multiply this value x10.
 ###### Examples:

 ```python